About Rocket Fund

 Can I be a Creator?

-Are you employed in a UK state school, working directly with students?
+Are you employed in a UK state school?
+Is your project for the direct benefit of students?
 Then yes!
 You’re eligible to sign up, get going here.

-Creators also have to be at least 16 years of age.
-If you're under 16 and want to post a project, you'll need to get someone over 16 to register on the site and be responsible for your project, e.g. your teacher or coach..
+Creators also have to be at least 18 years of age.
+If you're under 18 and want to post a project, you'll need to get someone over 18 to register on the site and be responsible for your project, e.g. your teacher or coach.

 What types of project can I post?